French wine: Champagne

 Champagne, situated in northeastern France, close to Belgium and Luxembourg, is the coldest of France's major wine regions and home to its major sparkling wine.
 Champagne wines can be both white and rosé.
-A small amount of still wine is produced in Champagne (as AOC Coteaux Champenois), some of which is red.
+A small amount of still wine is produced in Champagne (as AOC Coteaux Champenois), some of it is red.

 Corsica

-Corsica is an island in the Mediterranean the wines of which are primarily consumed on the island itself.
+Corsica is an island in the Mediterranean that the market for the wines are primarily island consumers.
 It has nine AOC regions and an island-wide vin de pays designation and as of 2006 was still developing its production methods as well as its regional style.

 Île-de-France

-Île-de-France is no longer an official wine region.
-Yet it has a rich history related to growing grapes and making wine and has had a revival of its viticulture.
-Five villages of Ile de France (north-east of the Seine et Marne department) are part of the Champagne, area and more than 200 small recreational vineyards were established in the last decades covering about 12 hectares altogether.
+Île-de-France is no longer an official wine region though until the 19th-century it was one of the largest wine-producing areas of France.
+The area has therefore a rich history related to growing grapes and making wine and has had a revival of its viticulture in the last years.
+Five villages of Ile-de-France (north-east of the Seine et Marne department) are part of the Champagne area and commercially produce and sell sparkling wine.
+Elsewhere in the region, more than 200 small recreational vineyards were established in the last decades covering about 12 hectares altogether.

 Jura

-Jura, a small region in the mountains close to Switzerland where some unique wine styles, notably Vin Jaune and Vin de Paille, are produced.
+Jura, a small region in the mountains near Switzerland where some unique wine styles, notably Vin jaune and Vin de Paille, are produced.
 The region covers six appellations and is related to Burgundy through its extensive use of the Burgundian grapes Chardonnay and Pinot noir, though other varieties are used.
 It also shares cool climate with Burgundy.

 Languedoc-Roussillon

-Languedoc-Roussillon is the largest region in terms of vineyard surface and production, hence the region in which much of France's cheap bulk wines have been produced.
-So-called "wine lake", Languedoc-Roussillon is also the home of some innovative producers who combine traditional French wine like blanquette de Limoux, the world's oldest sparkling wine, and international styles while using lessons from the New World.
+Languedoc-Roussillon is the largest region in terms of vineyard surface and production, and referred to as "wine lake" from being the region that much of France's cheaper bulk wines have been produced.
+Languedoc-Roussillon is also the home of some innovative producers who combine traditional French wine like blanquette de Limoux, the world's oldest sparkling wine, and international styles while using lessons from the New World.
 Much Languedoc-Roussillon wine is sold as Vin de Pays d'Oc.